-The changing influence of both adoption and fertility medicine on ideas of family, parenthood and kinship mean that the ways and contexts in which children are conceived and raised are evolving in new directions.
+The changing influence of both adoption and fertility medicine on ideas of family, parenthood, and kinship mean that the ways and contexts in which children are conceived and raised are evolving.
 The church needs to be sensitive and respond to these new developments.

 Families and the Church in the 21st century

 The realities of family relationships within Scottish society have changed profoundly over the past few decades.
 The Families and the Church in the 21st century report seeks to encourage the church to be aware of the effects these changes may have on the communities which we serve.

 The report looks at the changing influence of both adoption and fertility medicine on ideas of family, parenthood, and kinship.